 Scholarships for UK students from ethnic minorities

-Scholarships for students from ethnic minorities offer financial support throughout their time at university.
-This might be in the form of a tuition fee waiver, a grant to help with living expenses or a mix of the two.
+Scholarships for students from ethnic minorities offer financial support throughout uni.
+This might be in the form of a tuition fee waiver, a grant to help with living costs or a combination of both.

-Some universities and organisations refer to these scholarships as being offered to 'BME' (Black and Minority Ethnic) or 'BAME' students (Black, Asian and Minority Ethnic).
-For the most part, the scholarships below are for students from all ethnic minorities in the UK (unless specified otherwise) and, unlike Student Loans, these will never have to be repaid.
+Some organisations refer to these scholarships as being for 'BME' (Black and Minority Ethnic) or 'BAME' students (Black, Asian and Minority Ethnic).

-However, this is not an exhaustive list of all the scholarships available to ethnic minority students in the UK, so if none of these apply to you, don't be put off.
+But, this isn't an exhaustive list of all scholarships available to ethnic minority students in the UK.
+So, if none of these apply to you, don't be put off.
 This is just to give you an idea of what's out there.

 Ethnic minority scholarships, grants and bursaries

-The Amos Bursary is comprised of two different awards: the actual Amos Bursary and the Kings, UCL & Imperial College Scholarships.
+The Amos Bursary consists of two different awards.
+There's the actual Amos Bursary and the King's, UCL & Imperial College Scholarships.

-Award amount: The award provides financial support for students throughout their time at university and post-graduation.
+Award amount: This offers financial support for students throughout their time at uni and post-graduation.

-Award amount: The award provides financial support for students throughout their time at university and post-graduation.
+Award amount: The award provides financial support for students throughout their time at uni and post-graduation.

 Bank of England African-Caribbean Scholarship